MoritzB90/PyRID/sphinx/Users/User_Guide/Interaction_Potentials.rst

     \end{cases}

 Here, :math:`k` is the force constant, :math:`r` the inter-particle distance and :math:`d_1`´, :math:`d_2` the radii of the two interacting particles.
 PyRID also comes with some plotting abilities based on the matplotlib, seaborn, and plotly (for 3D) libraries.
-You can, .e.g., plot the interaction potential energy and force (Fig. :numref:`fig:interaction_potentials`) by calling
+You can, .e.g., plot the interaction potential energy and force (:numref:`fig:interaction_potentials`) by calling

 .. code-block:: python